Current Awareness Strategy Blog

 Make full use of video conferencing functionality

-As Anisah said, “when carrying out product training or demos, activating the live Q&A chat function empowers participants to ask questions whilst the presenter is talking.
-For example, they might want you to talk a bit deeper on a certain topic or function which you are happy to do”.
+• Active Q&A or chat functions: This promotes engagement, especially when attendees observe real-time responses.
+When carrying out training, activating the live Q&A chat function empowers participants to ask questions whilst the presenter is talking.
+For example, they might want you to talk a bit deeper on a certain topic or function which you are happy to do.

 Set up an automated alert from your current awareness platform so that you can collate information from the various video conferencing solutions.
 For instance, the Zoom blog is well worth a read even for non-subscribers.
 It includes interesting posts on language inclusivity, furniture for better collaboration, and best practice for your virtual events.